openmeteo/haggregate/docs/api.rst

    by *new_date_flag* is raised in the destination record, unless *new_date_flag* is the empty string.

-   If an error occurs, such as *ts* not having appropriate attributes, :exc:`RegularizeError` (or a sublcass) is raised.
+   If an error occurs, such as *ts* not having the ``time_step`` attribute, :exc:`RegularizeError` (or a sublcass) is raised.

+   If you think the algorithm is insufficient and you intend to extend it with a more clever one that does interpolation, first check commit 67bceaa, which had one (or the difference with the next commit).

 .. function:: aggregate(ts, target_step, method[, min_count=None][, missing_flag])